stryker-mutator/stryker4s/README.md

 ### Memory usage

 Mutation testing can be very taxing on your computer's resources.
-After all, all your tests are ran for each mutant.
-Sbt also has the tendency to build up memory in a running session.
-It's wise to give sbt some more memory by setting the following environment variable: `export SBT_OPTS="-XX:+CMSClassUnloadingEnabled -XX:MaxPermSize=4G -Xmx4G"`.
-The amount of memory needed is dependent on the project you are running Stryker4s on.
+After all, your tests are run for each mutant.
+Sbt also has the tendency to [build up memory in a running session](https://github.com/sbt/sbt/issues/3983).
+It's wise to give sbt some extra memory by setting the following environment variable: `export SBT_OPTS="-XX:+CMSClassUnloadingEnabled -XX:MaxPermSize=4G -Xmx4G"`.
+The amount of memory needed depends on the size of the project you are running Stryker4s on.

 ### Multi-module projects

 Multi-module projects are not yet fully supported.
-However, there is a workaround while we work on a better solution.
-Set the submodule you want to run Stryker4s on before as the active one with `sbt "project $projectname" stryker`.
+However, there is a workaround you can use while we work on a better solution.
+Set the base-directory to the correct directory of the submodule with the [`base-dir` configuration setting](docs/CONFIGURATION.md#base-dir).
+Then you can run `sbt "project yourSubmoduleNameHere" stryker` to set the active project and run Stryker4s.

-We do not (yet) have a SBT plugin or other easy ways to run the project.
-However, the [command test-runner](docs/CONFIGURATION.md#test-runner) should allow you to run the project with any build-tool.
-The easiest way to test the project right now is by cloning the repository, creating a `stryker4s.conf` file with a `base-dir` of your project and running Stryker4s with `sbt run`.

 ## Configuration

-See [CONFIGURATION.md](docs/CONFIGURATION.md) for setting up your `stryker4s.conf` file.
+See [CONFIGURATION.md](docs/CONFIGURATION.md) for setting up your `stryker4s.conf` file (optional).

 ## Supported mutators

 See [MUTATORS.md](docs/MUTATORS.md) for our supported mutators.

 ## Changelog

-See [CHANGELOG.md](CHANGELOG.md) for all the latest change made.
+See [CHANGELOG.md](CHANGELOG.md) for all the latest changes made.

 ## Contributing